 Making young people employable

 In Rwanda, many families live on small farms that do not produce enough food to support them.
-In two of the poorest districts in the country, the World Vision organisation enables women and young people to get jobs outside the agriculture sector.
-This allows more people to support themselves and send their children to school.
+In two of the country´s poorest districts, the World Vision organisation enables women and young people to obtain jobs outside the agriculture sector.
+In this way, more people are able to support themselves and send their children to school.
 At the same time, societies become more resilient to crises.

-A large proportion of the world’s workers lack contracts, security and rights in their workplaces and earn wages that are too low to live on.
-This is particularly true for workers in low and middle-income countries.
+A large proportion of the world’s workers lack contracts, security and labor rights and can´t support themselves on their salary.
+This is especially true for workers in low- and middle-income countries.

 In many low-income countries, workers have little opportunity to influence their working conditions.
-In Bangladesh, the country’s government and the ILO (the International Labour Organisation) are collaborating to empower workers in the textile industry.
-The intervention enables more employees to organise themselves into unions and thus influence their conditions.
+In Bangladesh, the country’s government and the International Labor Organization (ILO) are working together to strengthen workers in the textile industry.
+The initiative makes it possible for more employees to organize in a trade union and thus influence their conditions.

 Social security systems

-Those who do not have formal paid work are often excluded from social security systems, such as health insurance and pensions.
-Many people also have less access to care and education, and have fewer resources for their children – which in turn makes it harder to rise up out of poverty.
+People without formal paid work are often excluded from social security systems, such as health insurance and pension systems.
+Many people also lack access to care and education, and have fewer resources for their children – which in turn makes it more difficult to rise up out of poverty.

 Support to welfare system

-Around half of Zambia’s population lives in extreme poverty, according to World Bank statistics.
-Sida supports the UN Joint Programme on Social Protection, which aims to improve the country’s welfare system.
+Around half of Zambia’s population lives in extreme poverty.10 Sida supports the UN Joint Programme on Social Protection, which aims to improve the country’s welfare system.
 Special support is provided for persons with disabilities and vulnerable families who live in poverty and are severely affected by drought.

-On the African continent, over 85 percent of the population works in the informal sector, according to the International Labour Organization.
-This means that many people have low wages and limited access to social security systems.
+In many African countries, over 8o percent of the population works in the informal sector.11 This means that many people have low wages and limited access to social security systems.
 Sida supports the development of social security systems in numerous countries, including Ethiopia, Uganda, Tanzania, Zimbabwe and Kenya, with the aim of making them more inclusive and equal.
 In several programmes, the most vulnerable people receive cash support.
-This helps enable more people to eat more nutritious food, maintain good health, and go to school.
+This enables more people to eat more nutritious food, maintain good health, and go to school.

 Scope of Sida’s work with employment